Piwigo/piwigo-bootstrap-darkroom/README.md

 You need to scroll once to load them.
 Possible workarounds:
  * Pre-generate the derivates right after upload
  * Change the carousel's "on-demand" lazy loading method to "progressive", but this would load _all_ thumbnails
-* Guests cannot see the rating stars when "guests can rate" is disabled in Options -> Permissions
- * This is a bug in bootstrap default, see https://github.com/Philio/bootstrapdefault/issues/26
+* Some features from Bootstrap Default do not work yet (social buttons, discus comments)

 ### TODOs

-* Make picture.tpl actually usable on mobile devices (full screen images, dragable & swishable, off-canvas info), maybe overriding current picture.tpl with a synced slider.
-* Make some carousel options configurable in the Admin backend (lazy loading, number of thumbnails etc)
+* Make some carousel options configurable in the Admin backend (lazy loadingi method, number of thumbnails etc)
+* Get social buttons from Bootstrap Default working

 ### Preview